-In 2016, only an estimated 6.9% of adults with mental illness and substance abuse disorder received the mental health and substance abuse care they needed.
+- Only an estimated 6.9% of adults with mental illness and substance abuse disorder received the mental health and substance abuse care they needed that year.1

-If you need treatment for both a mental health disorder and a substance abuse disorder—or you suspect that you might—it is very important that you find a facility that is equipped with the staff necessary to handle your treatment.
-Dual diagnosis programs can provide care for both addiction and mental health issues.2 If you suffer from a mental health disorder, make sure to communicate that to the treatment center before you enter.2
+If you need treatment for both a mental health disorder and a substance abuse disorder, it is very important that you find a facility that is equipped with the staff necessary to handle your treatment.
+Dual-diagnosis programs can provide care for both addiction and mental health issues.2 If you suffer from a mental health disorder, make sure to communicate that to the treatment center before you enter.2

 Is Drug Addiction a Mental Illness?

 The answer to whether drug addiction qualifies as a mental illness: Yes.

 Here’s why: Addiction results in distinct brain changes and can disrupt a person's "hierarchy of needs and desires," leading them to prioritize drug use above all else.
 A person's ability to control their compulsion to use substances becomes significantly diminished as these brain changes occur, which can promote continued drug or alcohol use despite knowledge of the harm it is causing.
 The compulsive behaviors associated with substance use disorders (addictions) bear similarities to other mental illnesses.3

 One study found that, among patients with moderate-to-high severity dual-diagnosis disorders, treatment outcomes were improved when their drug abuse treatment was supplemented with targeted mental health care

 Healthcare professionals in the United States refer to the Diagnostic and Statistical Manual of Mental Disorders (DSM) when making diagnoses of mental disorders.
 The DSM states that "an important characteristic of substance use disorders is an underlying change in brain circuits that may persist beyond detoxification."